secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 Partner Requirements:
 - Must be an approved US Public Sector Partner, [authorized to transact with GitLab](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#standard-channel-practices)
-- The partner must have completed one meeting with the SAL for the opportunity -This meeting must have included a conversation about alignment of how we can work together to land with vision and expand with purpose
+- The partner must have completed one meeting with the SAE for the opportunity -This meeting must have included a conversation about alignment of how we can work together to land with vision and expand with purpose
-- The partner must have filled out the Public Sector Co-Sell form and include the 18-digit Opportunity ID provided by the SAL
+- The partner must have filled out the Public Sector Co-Sell form and include the 18-digit Opportunity ID provided by the SAE

 ### Partner Sourced Deal Registration